Skip to content

 Copy Markdown

-This PR introduces a full Python API for vgplot, allowing users to build Mosaic visualizations programmatically in Python rather than writing raw JSON/YAML specs by hand.
-It adds a new packages/vgplot-python package and integrates Python spec output across the docs and examples.
+This PR introduces a Python API for vgplot, letting users build Mosaic visualizations programmatically in Python instead of writing raw JSON/YAML specs by hand.
+It adds a new packages/vgplot/vgplot-python package (published to PyPI as vgplot) and wires Python spec output into the docs and examples.

 Key additions

-• vgplot Python package, a fluent builder API mirroring the vgplot JavaScript API, with Python-idiomatic snake_case naming (e.g. line_y, x_domain instead of lineY, xDomain)
+• vgplot Python package (packages/vgplot/vgplot-python) — a fluent builder API mirroring the vgplot JavaScript API, using Python-idiomatic snake_case naming (e.g. line_y, x_domain instead of lineY, xDomain).
+Python keywords are escaped with a trailing underscore (from_, for_).

-• AST-to-Python code generator (ast-to-python.js), a JavaScript-side utility that translates parsed Mosaic spec ASTs into equivalent Python code, used to regenerate the specs/python/ examples
+• AST-to-Python code generator (packages/vgplot/spec/src/ast-to-python.js) — a JavaScript-side utility that translates parsed Mosaic spec ASTs into equivalent Python, used to regenerate the specs/python/ and docs/public/specs/python/ examples.
+Regenerate with npm run docs:examples.

-Build a basic scatter plot and display it in Jupyter:
+Build a scatter plot and render it in Jupyter or marimo:

 import vgplot as vg